LethalAspect/IPDefender/README.md

 ### Completed 🟩

 - [x] Add ipadblock.txt to replace iphosts.txt
+- [x] Organize filterlist into different sections
 - [x] Check domains if they are online or dead

 ### In progress 🟨

-- [ ] Organize filterlist into different sections
+- [ ] Create different filterlists

 ### Will never do 🟥